andrebaltieri/activelinkjs/README.md

 Simple and easy to use!

-1 - Include jQuery on your application
+1 - Include jQuery on your application.

-2 - Include activejs.js on your application
+2 - Include activejs.js on your application.

-3 - On your CSS file, create a new class ".activelinkjs-selected" and set the styles you want 4 - Run your application :)
+3 - On your CSS file, create a new class ".activelinkjs-selected" and set the styles you want.

+4 - Run your application :)

 If it works, the hyperlink with your current URL wiill have the ".activelinkjs-selected" class attached to it.